 Updating your codebase

-Once you decided which minimum iOS version to support, it’s time to update your codebase.
+Once you decide which minimum iOS version to support, it’s time to update your codebase.
 Xcode will automatically show new warnings once you build for the first time with the new deployment target:

 #if availablechecks which are no longer needed

 - Deprecated methods as of the new minimum deployment target

-Take time to either fix those directly or plan and make sure that you fix them later.
+Take time to either fix those directly or plan and ensure you fix them later.

 Watch older WWDC sessions

-You might be surprised by this one, but it’s actually one of the main reasons I started writing this blog post.
+You might be surprised by this one, but it’s one of the main reasons I started writing this blog post.
 Older WWDC sessions are still precious, and you can now directly start implementing code from those sessions as you raised your minimum iOS version!

 It might be a bit hard to know which WWDC sessions are now relevant.
 To make it a bit easier, here’s a simple list: